-Candidates have the option to consent to receive texts messages about a job when they apply for that job.
-If they do not consent when they apply, or if they are sourced/uploaded, you can still collect their consent via email or other means.
+If they are sourced/uploaded candidates, you can still collect their consent via email or other means.
 In those cases, we recommend asking for their written consent so that you have a record of it, so email is the best format.

 A candidate's consent should only be considered for recruiting purposes around the specific job they are in consideration for.
-We do not recommend texting candidates about things like company news or to advertise other jobs unless these things pertain to an ongoing and relevant conversation.
+We do not recommend texting candidates about things like company news or advertising other jobs unless these things pertain to an ongoing and relevant conversation.

 If a candidate consented to receive texts a long time ago and you plan to reach out after a long gap in communication, we recommend reconfirming their consent.
 For example, a candidate who applied and consented 6 months ago may not remember that they applied and is likely not expecting to be contacted.